45+ Indiana Religious Sites

 1 Sisters of Providence, Saint Mary-of-the-Woods, IN

 A place to relax, reflect, and pray, Saint Mary-of-the-Wood (nicknamed “The Woods”) welcomes visitors to guided and self-guided tours of the campus.
-You’ll find the Church of the Immaculate Concept, The Shrine of Saint Mother Theodore Guerin museum, Blessed Sacrament Chapel, Log Cabin Chapel, Saint Anne Shell Chapel, a labyrinth, statues, a cemetery, and a grotto.
+You’ll find the Church of the Immaculate Concept, The Shrine of Saint Mother Theodore Guerin museum, the Blessed Sacrament Chapel, the Log Cabin Chapel, the Saint Anne Shell Chapel, a labyrinth, statues, a cemetery, and a grotto.
 Visitors are also invited to walk, bike, or run on the trails – you might even spot some alpacas on their farm.
 It is free to visit year-round.

 Trail of Faith, Dubois County